pathnode42/JiggleGen-Documentary/docs/Quickstart.md

-Before you start, please make sure you did all steps before, which are explained in [Installation](docs/installation.md).
+:bulb: Before you start, please make sure you did all steps before, which are explained in [Installation](docs/installation.md).

 ## Preparing